; Community Toolkit - City of Wanneroo

 Funding opportunities

-Access articles, short courses and videos on topics such as different types of fundraising, an introduction to grant writing, common mistakes grant writers make, and how to read and analyse your financial statements.
-Visit the Wanneroo Learning Hub page.
+Visit the Wanneroo Virtual Training Hub and access articles, short courses and videos on topics such as the different types of fundraising, an introduction to grant writing, common mistakes grant writers make and how to read and analyse your financial statements.

 Promotional opportunities